cran/packageRank/README.md

 log files.
 To fix this, `fetchCranLog()` will, if needed, temporarily set the timeout to 600 seconds.

-[^1]: Specifically, within each 5% interval of rank percentiles (e.g., 0
+[^1]: Specifically, within each 5% interval of percentile ranks (e.g., 0
     to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages
     is selected and tracked.